mjs2430/design/content/email/atoms/colors.md

 ### Rules
 Text is dark gray if on a white or light gray background.
 Text is white if on a dark gray or DR background.
 DR can be used sparingly for text on white or light gray backgrounds.

 Text links on a white or gray background should be DR. Text links on a dark gray background should be Pegacorn Mane Blue.
 Text links on a DR background should be white.
 All text links are underlined to ensure accessibility.
-The color helper classes in the EDS base template can be used for text links (`.blue`, `.white`, `.gray`, `.light-blue`).
+The color modifier classes in the EDS framework can be used for text links (`.blue`, `.white`, `.gray`, `.light-blue`).

 Any simple graphical elements, such as icons, should also be one of these colors.

-Shasta Blue `#5169b8` and Leslie Knope Pantsuit Blue `#1b417f` are not used in any of the default templates but are part of the larger SDS color library and may be used as needed.
+Shasta Blue `#5169b8` and Leslie Knope Pantsuit Blue `#1b417f` are not in the framework but are part of the larger SDS color library and may be added if needed.